 For Example

-Here is an example from Animal Legal Defense Fund Executive Director Stephen Wells, whose letter to the editor about the USDA’s secrecy and failure to regulate slaughterhouses appeared in a local paper.
+Here is an example from former Animal Legal Defense Fund Executive Director Stephen Wells, whose letter to the editor about the USDA’s secrecy and failure to regulate slaughterhouses appeared in a local paper.

 USDA secrecy